Create Database Links to Non-Oracle Databases with Oracle-Managed Heterogeneous Connectivity

 This operation stores the credentials in the database in an encrypted format.
 You can use any name for the credential name.
 Supplying the credential_name parameter is required.

-To access Google Analytics, Google BigQuery, Youtube, or ServiceNow with OAuth2, the credential must include the params parameter with the value gcp_oauth2.
+To access Google Analytics, Google BigQuery, Youtube, ServiceNow, or Microsoft SharePoint with OAuth2, the credential must include the params parameter with the value gcp_oauth2.

 For example: